 Enables or disables LAT.
-By default, LAT is enabled on all Ethernet interfaces on all CPT protocol translators, but is disabled on the protocol translator option of the IGS, and on all other interface types.
+By default, LAT is enabled on all Ethernet interfaces on all terminal servers, but is disabled on all other interface types.

 LAT Line Subcommand Summary

 The LAT line subcommands must appear after a line command within the configuration file.